 When choosing roofing materials, it may seem that you have an infinite choice of any material on the market: asphalt, composite, metal, wood shake, rubber, and MSR rolled roofing.
 Many people imagine that the choice is purely an aesthetic or economic one—that you pick a roofing material purely according to what you like or what you can afford.

-For example, you may think you want classic composite shingles on your roof, but if your pitch is below a certain ratio, you may be forced to install a different type of roofing--perhaps torch-down or standing seam metal roofing.
+Not so.
+Many factors determine which roofing materials you can use, and one make-or-break factor is the slope of the roof, known as roof pitch.
+For example, you may think you want classic composite shingles on your roof, but if the pitch is below a certain ratio, you may be forced to install a different type of roofing—perhaps rolled roofing or standing seam-metal roofing.

 Roof Pitch Defined and Explained

 Pitch is the term used to describe the angle, slope, or slant of your roof.
 Roof pitch designations are comprised of two numbers indicating a ratio.
 The ratio can be indicated by a division slash separating the numbers, such as 2/12 or 7/12.
 Or, colon can replace the slash, as in 2:12 or 7:12.
 Either way, the notation designates a ratio between two measurements of the roof—a numerator and denominator.

 - Numerator: The numerator, or first number, refers to the vertical (height) measurement of the roof.

 - Denominator: The denominator, or second number, denotes the horizontal (length) measurement of the roof.
 To make things a bit easier, for roofing purposes the denominator is always 12.
 Even though basic mathematics tells us that 12/12 can be reduced to 1/1, this is not done with a roof pitch.
 The denominator remains 12.

 How to Calculate Pitch